-We know that it takes time to build great communities.
+We know it takes time to build great communities.
 But we also believe that tangible improvements can spark long-term change.
 AARP launched the Community Challenge in 2017 to fund projects that build momentum to improve livability nationwide.
 We are excited to announce the program is back in 2023 for its seventh year and is currently accepting applications online through March 15, 2023 at 4:00 p.m.
 CT.

 The AARP Community Challenge’s focus on tangible projects, community engagement and its quick-action timeline help selected grantees fast-track ideas and replicate promising practices.
 Previous projects have demonstrated an ability to garner additional funds or support from public and private funders, encourage innovation, overcome local policy barriers and receive greater overall awareness and engagement.

 The grant program is open to 501(c)(3), 501(c)(4) and 501(c)(6) nonprofits and government entities.
 Grants can range from several hundred dollars for small, short-term activities to several thousand or tens of thousands for larger projects.
 In 2023, the AARP Community Challenge is accepting applications across three different grant opportunities, two of which are new this year.